johnatasjmo/cscp_notes/Module1/SectionA/Chapter2/Topic1.md

 Reduce cost in all areas.
 Low cost and large market can have great leverage on suppliers, cutting facility costs, relocate and adopt leand manufacturing.
 Has high operational efficiency, standarized products, tight supplier inventory control.
 High supplier quality and cut on reworks.

+*Target cost* the process of designing a product to meet a specific cost objective.
+Target costing involves setting the planned selling price, subtracting the desired profit as well as marketing and distribution costs, thus leaving the required manufacturing or target cost.

 #### Product or service differentiation strategies

 - High quality items